Pulp and paper effluent quality

 Other deleterious effects of effluent from pulp and paper mills are not considered with this indicator since the focus is on monitoring under the regulations.

 The indicator does not present all the years of data available since 1985.
-Only data for the years 1985, 1996, 1998, 2000, 2002, 2003 and 2008 have been selected to represent effluent quality at key points in the evolution of the regulations and during restructuring of the industry.
-Since 2012, the regulations have remained unchanged and data are reported annually to 2018.
+Instead, data for the years 1985, 1996, 1998, 2000, 2002, 2003 and 2008 have been selected to represent effluent quality at key points in the evolution of the regulations and during restructuring of the industry.
+Further, before 1996, all mills were not required to report data on biochemical oxygen demand or suspended solids.
+Thus, there is insufficient data between 1985 and 1996.
+Since 2012, the regulations have remained unchanged and data have been reported annually up to 2020.

 Resources